 Nancy Bane no longer troubles me.
 She “spoke” up in the records, allowing me to document her life.
 As for Delia Gordon, well, if she’d just speak above a whisper and tell me when she came to America, I’d be happy.

-From the April 2001 issue of Family Tree Magazine
+A version of this article appeared in the the April 2001 issue of Family Tree Magazine